kevthehermit/PasteHunter/README.md

 ### SMTP
 Multiple recipients can be specified, with different rulesets each.
 It's possible to combine these rules using simple OR or AND logic (respectively rule_list and mandatory_rule_list).
+You need to set SMTP_SECURITY in the config file to one of the following options:
+ - 'tls'
+ - 'starttls'
+ - 'none'

+ Refer to your email provider to determine which you require.

 ## PostProcess Modules
 Pastehunter comes with a couple of post process modules that extact useful data from pastes or pass them to other services